connectrpc/examples-es/fastify/README.md

-# Node.js
+# Eliza

-This directory shows examples of Connect for Node.js using the [Express](https://expressjs.com) framework.
+This directory shows examples of Connect for Node.js using the [Fastify](https://fastify.io) framework.

 ## Server